SAP/spartacus-docs/_pages/fsa/fsa-updating-to-version-4.md

 Before upgrading your FSA Spartacus libraries to version 4.0.0, you must address the following prerequisites:

-- Angular CLI: Version [12.0.5](https://update.angular.io/) or later
+- **Angular CLI**: Version [12.0.5](https://update.angular.io/) or later
-- node.js: Version 14.18.1 or later
+- **node.js**: Version 14.18.1 or later
-- Spartacus: Minimum version [4.0](https://sap.github.io/spartacus-docs/updating-to-version-4/), the latest minor/patch version is recommended.
+- **Spartacus**: Minimum version [4.0](https://sap.github.io/spartacus-docs/updating-to-version-4/), the latest minor/patch version is recommended.

+**NOTE**: In order for this upgrade to proceed without any errors, you need to have the new Spartacus app directory structure in place.
+Simply changing the version in `package.json` file is not enough.
+For instructions on how to create new app directory structure, see [Spartacus documentation](https://sap.github.io/spartacus-docs/updating-to-version-4/).

 ### Updating FSA Spartacus

 1. Go to the `package.json` file at the root of your project and replace existing dependencies with the following: